Bhulbert2096/CEG4110_Hw2/README.md

 Hw2 can be either be run through the APK on any system or download the source code and opened in an IDE.
 I used Android Studio and the programs minimum OS requirement is Android Oreo.
+There is an APK added to this repository for ease of download and installation.

 # Structure